edwardtanguay/datapod-for-react-ruby-json/README.md

-# datapod-for-react-php-json
+# datapod-for-react-ruby-json

-This is a simple datapod template for a local site that displays data from a JSON file, which is created by a PHP script that parses a text file.
+This is a simple datapod template for a local site that displays data from a JSON file, which is created by a Ruby script that parses a text file.

 ## Compatibility